awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_4/configure-websites/_index.en.md

 ## Configure the Active-Primary Website

 {{% notice note %}}
 You will need the Amazon CloudFormation output parameter values from the `Active-Primary` stack to complete this section.
+For help, refer to the [CloudFormation Outputs](../prerequisites/cfn-outputs/) section of the workshop.
 {{% /notice %}}

 {{< img pr-6.png >}}